 View the Saint Mary's College Museum of Art's William Keith Collection Online.

-The Keith Room is dedicated to exhibiting selections from the more than 180 paintings by the 19th century landscape master.
+The Keith Room is dedicated to exhibiting selections from the more Gallery's collection of more than 180 paintings by the 19th century landscape master.
 Thematic exhibitions are changed twice annually and coincide with the main gallery exhibition schedule.

 A prominent New York art collector, architect Charles F. McKim, met Keith in 1905.
 According to the San Francisco Wasp, he said,

 My visit to the studio of this San Francisco artist furnished me the surprise of my life.
 I had heard of Keith, of course, and knew that he did good work, but I was wholly unprepared for what I saw.
 As I glanced around the studio I was amazed and puzzled, for I observed pictures that at the first cursory glance suggested Daubigny and Corot and Millet and other acknowledged great masters of the poetic moods in landscape painting.
 But none of the pictures were in the slightest degree copies of those famous artists.
 A new master had arisen who could touch all the keys with which they were so familiar and use them in his own way to impress his individuality on his work.
 And such perfect and admirable work!
 Well, I bought $15,000 worth of it in ten minutes.